Easy No-Knead Dill Gouda Artisan Bread

 Instructions

 • Add the yeast to the water and let it sit for 10-15 minutes.
-In a large bowl, whisk together flour, salt, pepper and fresh dill until evenly distributed.
+In a large bowl, whisk together flour, salt, pepper and chopped dill until evenly distributed.
 Let sit for 10 minutes.

 • Add yeast mixture to the bowl and stir together using a rubber spatula just until combined.
 The dough should look a little sticky and shaggy and there should still be a little flour around the edges of the bowl.